lamps-wg/cms-composite-sigs/draft-ietf-lamps-cms-composite-sigs.md

 Since then, EdDSA {{?RFC8032}} and ML-DSA {{FIPS204}} have also been standardised, and these algorithms support both a "pure" and "pre-hash" mode, although their use in CMS has only been defined for "pure" mode.

 Composite ML-DSA operates only in a "pre-hash" mode, however unlike RSA and ECDSA each Composite ML-DSA algorithm is defined to be used with a single digest algorithm which is identified in the Composite ML-DSA algorithm name.
-For example, id-MLDSA87-ECDSA-P521-SHA512 uses SHA-512 as its digest.
+For example, id-MLDSA87-ECDSA-P521-SHA512 uses SHA-512 as its pre-hash digest algorithm.

-When Composite ML-DSA is used in CMS, the digest algorithm used by CMS is the same digest algorithm used by the Composite ML-DSA algorithm.
+When Composite ML-DSA is used in CMS, the digest algorithm used by CMS is the same pre-hash digest algorithm used by the Composite ML-DSA algorithm.
+A Composite ML-DSA algorithm might use additional digest algorithms for the internal component algorithms, these digest algorithms are irrelevant to Composite ML-DSA's use in CMS.

+## SignedData digestAlgorithms

+The SignedData digestAlgorithms field includes the identifiers of the message digest algorithms used by one or more signer.
+There MAY be any number of elements in the collection, including zero.
+When signing with a Composite ML-DSA algorithm, the list of identifiers MAY include a digest algorithm from {{digest-algs}}.
+The digest algorithm(s) included will depend on the Composite ML-DSA algorithm(s) used for signing.
+If such a digest algorithm is present, the algorithm parameters field MUST be absent.

 ## Signature Generation and Verification